alifwahid/alifwahid.github.io/_posts/2018-12-26-social-media-are-failed-marketplaces.md

 choices, presuming that they are capable of being rational.
 However, cognitive biases in humans mean that we end up making systematic errors.
-For instance, repetition of a truth can induce people to become desensitised and accept it as a lie instead (see Daniel Gilbert's 2018 paper about prevalence-induced concept change).
-Subsequently, if it becomes a norm that every piece of fact is taken to be a lie by default, any truth will be so much harder to acknowledge;
-thereby leading to uniform polarisation and distrust in social media.
+For instance, repetition of a truth can induce people to become desensitised and accept it as a lie instead (see Daniel Gilbert and colleagues' 2018 paper about "prevalence-induced concept change").
+Subsequently, if it becomes a norm that every piece of fact is taken to be a lie by default, any truth will be so much harder to acknowledge; thereby leading to uniform polarisation and distrust in social media.

 ## Designing better social media